“At last I find you, you old sinner!” said

 He hesitated slightly before admitting, “I had a bit of a scuffle.”

 Elanore’s fingers flew to the laces on his nightshirt.
-Soon she had pushed aside the collar and observed what she did not see before when she had entered the room.
-With the shirt now removed from his back, she found herself staring at a mess of bruises on Edmund’s back.
+She had pushed aside the collar and found herself staring at a mess of bruises on Edmund’s back.
 “Was this done by another hunter?”

 “Edmund!”
 Elanore reached out to turn his face back towards her.